ggfolks/platform/README.md

 ## Building

-Presently the code consists of a single NPM package, `tfw-platform`, which exposes all platform code, and a separate demo project which depends on the `tfw-platform` package.
+Presently the code consists of a single NPM package, `tfw`, which exposes all platform code, and a separate demo project which depends on the `tfw` package.
 This will probably change in the future when I finally determine the least terrible way to ship non-trivial software with NPM, but that's already looking like a long road.

 Thanks to a number of not so forward thinking design decisions on the part of NPM and a trail of evolutionary tears as new complexities in the JavaScript ecosystem were shoe-horned into the meager